funRiceGenes/funRiceGenes.github.io/_posts/S/2015-01-20-SnRK1A~OsSnRK1a~OsSnRK1A1.md

     + The energy sensor OsSnRK1a confers broad-spectrum disease resistance in rice.
     + OsSnRK1a overexpression positively affected the salicylic acid pathway and boosted the jasmonate-mediated defense response after inoculation with the blast fungus Pyricularia oryzae
     + Together these findings strongly suggest OsSnRK1a to be involved in plant basal immunity and favor a model whereby OsSnRK1a acts as a master switch that regulates growth-immunity trade-offs
+    + Accelerated NSC transport was accompanied by increased levels of OsSnRK1a mRNA expression, SnRK1a protein expression, catalytic subunit phosphorylation of SnRK1, and SnRK1 activity, indicating that SnRK1 activity plays an important role in sheath NSC transport
+    + Since SnRK1 activity is mostly regulated by OsSnRK1a transcription in response to low sucrose content, we constructed an snrk1a mutant to verify the function of SnRK1 in NSC transport

 * **Connection**
     + __alphaAmy3~OsAmy3D~RAmy3D__, __SnRK1A~OsSnRK1a~OsSnRK1A1__, [Interference with oxidative phosphorylation enhances anoxic expression of rice alpha-amylase genes through abolishing sugar regulation](http://www.ncbi.nlm.nih.gov/pubmed?term=Interference with oxidative phosphorylation enhances anoxic expression of rice alpha-amylase genes through abolishing sugar regulation%5BTitle%5D), Treatment with a respiratory inhibitor or anoxia also relieved the sugar repression of the rice CIPK15 gene, a main upstream positive regulator of SnRK1A that is critical for Amy3D expression in response to sugar starvation